27 Marketing Portfolio Examples (And Why They Work in 2026)

 4. Display your services if you’re a freelancer

 This step applies most to freelancers: make sure you display your top services already on your homepage.
-You can do that easily with a “Services” section in Copyfolio.
-With that, you can showcase them in 2-4 columns, optionally adding an image to each.
-Just like how you could see Alaina Thomas do above.
+You can have a section with a list, adding more details to each service, or add them in 2-4 columns, optionally with accompanying images for a more professional and visually appealing presentation.

 If you have an extensive list of services, you can also create a dedicated services page to write about all.
 But we’d still recommend adding a quick section to your homepage to showcase the 3-4 most important ones.